Usage

 scription, unless the interface has an alias.
 In this case,

-the interface name will be used as port identifier and the
+the interface name will be used as port identifier and the de-

-should be provided.
+provided.

 configure [ports ethX [,…]] lldp portdescription description